bwoodsend/pyinstaller/tests/README.md

 ### Python Packages

-Regardless of platform or CI service, all Python packages to be tested should be listed in `test/requirements-library.txt`.
-Python packages required for exercising tests (e.g., `pytest`) should instead be listed in `test/requirements-tools.txt`.
+Regardless of platform or CI service, all Python packages to be tested should be listed in `test/requirements.txt`.
+Python packages required for exercising tests (e.g., `pytest`) should instead be listed in `test-requirements.txt`.

 Both files are usual pip [requirements files](https://pip.pypa.io/en/stable/reference/pip_install/#requirements-file-format)